Dyslexia - Finchley's Multi-Award Winning Opticians Practice

 What is visual stress?

 Visual stress is a misleading term and could cover a variety of symptoms such as words appearing to move on the page.
-It can affect about 10 to 20% of dyslexics and is thought to be a neurological condition caused by interference to the visual signals to the brain These problems can give rise to visual symptoms that are often mistakenly labelled as dyslexia, especially the term “visual dyslexia” which is a misnomer because this is not dyslexia.
+It could affect about 10 to 20% of dyslexics and is thought to be a neurological condition caused by interference to the visual signals to the brain These problems can give rise to visual symptoms that are often mistakenly labelled as dyslexia, especially the term “visual dyslexia” which is a misnomer because this is not dyslexia.
 Sometimes visual stress is present with the other difficulties above, which can compound the problem.
 Fortunately, these symptoms can be investigated to uncover potential causes.
 In a small number of cases, coloured lenses or filters may help.

 Do coloured lenses, overlays or tinted lenses help dyslexia?

-You may have seen some dyslexics wearing tinted glasses.
-There is a lot of confusion and controversy about the use of specific tinted lenses, filters and coloured overlays in dyslexia.
-There is no conclusive evidence about the effectiveness of the use of coloured lenses.
 We may try some tints or overlays during the assessment.
-In some cases a dyslexic may report that reading appears easier or words appear more stable.
-We will measure the difference in the time it takes to read sample text with and without the tint.
-If there is a significant increase in speed or fluency then the tint can be made into glasses.
-In our experience, coloured lenses or tints only make an improvement in a small number of cases.
+In some cases, a dyslexic may report that a tint alleviates visual symptoms or that words appear more stable.
+We will measure the difference in the time it takes to read a sample text with and without the tint.
+If there is a significant increase in speed or fluency, then the tint can be made into glasses.
+In our experience, coloured lenses or tints only improve symptoms in a small number of cases.
 There is evidence to show that people who find a tint improves their reading are highly likely to have an underlying difficulty with binocular vision or focusing.
+In our practice, between 10 to 20% dyslexics find tinted lenses beneficial.

 How do I know if a child is struggling with their vision?